 David Hunt joins Landon & Stark Associates and transforms the company from a document retrieval firm into a professional patent search service firm.
 He creates the leading patent search firm in the United States by employing former patent examiners, scientific advisors, and practicing engineers in all major technology areas.

 Brad Buehler joins the company and implements business practices that deliver the industry’s fastest patent search turnaround and, arguably, it’s best quality.
 The company becomes well-known for its operational process and its deep bench of highly trained patent analysts.

 Led by Hunt and Buehler, Landon IP is awarded a long-term contract to conduct PCT patent searches for the USPTO in the fields of mechanical engineering, life sciences, physical sciences, and electrical communications.
 The company is the only firm to survive both the USPTO search pilot and be awarded full PCT search contracts in 2006 and 2011.
 At the same time, Hunt purchases Patent Resources Group (PRG) from the legendary Irving Kayton and expands the curriculum to include professional patent search services.

-Ted Klekman joins the firm to lead its sales team.
-Within two years, he doubles patent search revenues, builds a global sales team, generates new sales in the U.S., Canada, England, and Japan, and drives the company to become customer-centric and operationally flexible.
+Landon IP hires its first sales person.
+Within two years, patent search revenues double, and a global sales team generates new sales in the U.S., Canada, England, and Japan.
+The company establishes itself as a customer-centric and operationally flexible organization.

 John Wiley & Sons publishes the book, Patent Searching Tools and Techniques, the most popular treatise on patent searching, which is written by David Hunt and other patent search experts.